ondrejh/esp8266_tmp102_example/README.md

 * how to make simple HTTP server running on ESP8266
 * how to send json data
 * how to send "big" file
+* how to use standalone jquery on ESP8266

 ## tmp102_example
 Test connection to TMP102.
 The output on UART.
 Very basics.